longnca/longnca/README.md

 - :camera_flash: When I'm not busy cleaning and analyzing data, I enjoy spending time with my family, hiking in the Rockies, and capturing the breathtaking beauty of Canada through photography.
 - :zap: Fun facts: addicted to coffee :coffee:, obsessed with books :books:, and fanatic about photography :camera:.

+## What I'm Learning:

+- I code daily to get better at solving problems.
+Check out my streak below!
+- I’m working on Python-based projects to deepen my data analytics and programming expertise.
+You can see my work on GitHub.
+- I’m teaching myself web development with Python, Django, and JavaScript stacks, aiming to build dynamic data-driven web applications.
+- I write about what I learn and my projects on my data blog.
+Check it out to see what I’m up to.
+- I’m all in for the cloud-native platform and studying for the AWS SAA-C03 exam.

 ## How to reach me:

 [<img src="https://img.icons8.com/color/48/000000/linkedin.png" width="3.5%"/>](https://www.linkedin.com/in/longnguyendata/)  &nbsp;&nbsp; <a href="mailto:nlonguk@gmail.com"> <img src="https://img.icons8.com/fluent/48/000000/gmail.png" width="3.5%"/>